 Mississippi law states the student must attend school as soon they become 6 years old and continue with the process until they become 17 years old.
 Mississippi homeschool law is quite flexible and the parents don’t need to go through any rigorous process.

-The parents must submit a certificate of enrollment including the name of the parents and child, address, phone number, date of birth of the child and a brief description about the type of education the child will be receiving.
+The parents must submit a certificate of enrollment including the name of the parents and child, address, phone number, date of birth of the child and a brief description of the type of education the child will be receiving.
 You can begin homeschool at any time of the year but you must submit the certificate as soon as you begin homeschooling.
 Bear in mind that the certificate must be submitted by the parent or the legal guardian of the child.

 In Mississippi, there are certain requirements for the subjects to be taught, the parents can choose themselves the curriculum according to their preference.
 There is also no certain time limit for the program, however, the public schools generally operate for 180-days per school year.